stressguidelines/stress-guides/README.md

 We hope that STRESS can help to improve reproducibility of simulation results and to help modellers compose and structure Data Management Plans reflecting the broader aspects of simulation.

+*Please see the STRESS [wiki](https://github.com/stressguidelines/stress-guides/wiki) for advice on how to use the Guidelines and a growing set of examples.*

+Please feel free to suggest modifications or even new STRESS Guidelines (e.g. for hybrid simulation).
+We also want to develop a listing of published STRESS Guidelines.
+Please [contact us](mailto:stressguides@gmail.com) with suggestions and Guideline examples.

 ## Latest versions of the STRESS Guidelines (v1_1) ##

 The latest versions of the STRESS Guidelines are as follows: